mapbox/mapbox-sdk-js/README.md

 # @mapbox/mapbox-sdk

-A JS SDK for accessing [Mapbox APIs](https://github.com/mapbox/api-documentation).
+A JS SDK for working with [Mapbox APIs](https://github.com/mapbox/api-documentation).

-Works both in Node and the browser.
+Works both in Node, the browser, and React Native.

 ## Table of contents